fbpx

 What Does a rel=”noopener” Tag Do?

-The use of a rel=”noopener” tag for an outbound link serves a very important security purpose because it prevents a security issue known as reverse tabnapping.
-As an article for CyberTalk.org explains, this is a malicious tactic, used by cyber criminals, where a link opens a page in a new tab, but the original tab is hijacked.
+As an article for CyberTalk.org explains, this is a malicious tactic used by cybercriminals, where a link opens a page in a new tab, but the original tab is hijacked.

 It is worth briefly highlighting the fact that most modern web browsers automatically act as if the rel=”noopener” tag is present within links, even if it is not.
-This applies to Google Chrome, Apple Safari, Mozilla Firefox and Microsoft Edge.
-Nevertheless, you should still try to remember to add the rel=”noopener” tag to links to protect users who may be using less common web browsers, which may not have this functionality built into them.
+This applies to Google Chrome, Apple Safari, Mozilla Firefox, and Microsoft Edge.

 What Does a rel=”noreferrer” Tag Do?

-The impact of using rel=”noreferrer” tags is different from the impact of using rel=”nofollow” tags in your links.
-A rel=”noreferrer” tag operates within the field of analytics and prevents a website from seeing your site as the referrer, but page ranking or authority is still passed on to the destination page or site because the link is still followed by search engines.
-By contrast, a rel=”nofollow” tag signals to search engines that you do not want to pass ranking benefits on.
+A rel=”noreferrer” tag operates within the field of analytics and prevents a website from seeing your site as the referrer.
+However, page ranking or authority is still passed on to the destination page or site because the link is still followed by search engines.

 If you are unsure about some of the specifics of direct traffic and referral traffic, it may be worth discussing the topic with an SEO agency so that you can fully understand the pros and cons of being identifiable as a referral site.